MaddyGuthridge/COMP6080_Notes/HTML/anchor.md

 - `href` - URL to link to
 - `title` - tooltip on mouse-over
 - `target` - location to open (`_blank`) for new tab
+- `download` - make the browser download the file rather than just open it